#1 Alternative to Meta Workplace.

 Step 2: Define goals and strategy

-From the analysis results, your major challenges can be translated into goals and prioritized.
+From the analysis results, your major challenges can be translated into goals and prioritised.
 A cost-benefit matrix can help here.
 Before defining channels, tools, and responsibilities, your communication culture should be defined in writing for all employees to stick to.
 Your corporate values should be doubly adhered to in management communication and form the framework for all measures.

 Step 3: Clarify responsibilities